YounsNayef/Job-platform-UI/README.md

 Job Posting: Simple and efficient job posting process for employers, including management of posted listings.
 Technologies Used
 Frontend: HTML, CSS, JavaScript
-Installation
+Frameworks/Libraries: Bootstrap, React (if applicable) Design Tools: Adobe XD, Sketch (if used for design) Installation
 Clone the repository: git clone <repository-url>
 Open index.html in your browser to view the UI.